birogeri/kspace-explorer/README.md

 it can be used for free and the source code can be inspected to peek under the hood.

+**To try some features of the desktop app, you can now visit the [K-Space Explorer Online](https://share.streamlit.io/birogeri/kspace-explorer-streamlit/kspace.py)**
+(this version is also on [GitHub](https://github.com/birogeri/kspace-explorer-streamlit))

-The software has many useful features, such as:
+The desktop app has many useful features, such as:

 * A modern responsive user interface using Qt
 * Automatic Fourier transform to instantaneously visualise changes